Content of the studies

 The major in Complex Systems also offers a competitive doctoral track where a limited number of top students can be admitted.
 Students selected for the doctoral track can have their studies tailored towards pursuing PhD studies, and can start working towards a PhD in one of the department’s research groups already during their master studies.
-Applicants are asked to indicate their interest for the doctoral track in their motivation letter.
+Applicants must explicitly indicate their interest for the doctoral track in their motivation letter.
 The best doctoral track applicants will be interviewed.

 Human Neuroscience and Technology draws from the world-class research conducted at the Department of Neuroscience and Biomedical Engineering.
 The biggest challenges in brain research are in better understanding the function of the human brain in health and disease as studied in well-controlled and increasingly complex experimental settings, including during social interactions.

 The aim of the major is to provide students with: